-- Day nurseries – provide care and education in a centre for children aged 0 -5, they generally operate between 8am and 6pm
+- day nurseries – provide care and education in a centre for children aged 0 to 5, they generally operate between 8am and 6pm

-- Nursery classes – provide care and education in a school setting for 3-5 years from the term after the child is 3 years old
+- nursery classes – provide care and education in a school setting for 3 to 5 years from the term after the child is 3 years old

-- Nurseries and pre-schools – provide care and education for 2 - 5 year olds.
-They are usually term time only sessions between the hours of 9.00 – 3.00pm every weekday
+- nurseries and pre-schools – provide care and education for 2 to 5 year olds.
+They are usually term time only sessions between the hours of 9am to 3pm every weekday

 About non-registered childcare